microsoft/WhatTheHack/028-AdvancedNetworking/Coach/README.md

 Welcome to the Coach's guide.
 Below is guidance on what to check in the configuration for each lab to ensure it satisfies the success criteria and requirements.

- - Estinmated duration is 2.5 days depending on student skill level.
+ - Estimated duration is 2.5 days depending on student skill level.

 ## Coach's Guides